 - Tuition payment plans – Some services allow you to split the cost of yearly tuition into a short-term, 12-month payment plan.
 While this is interest-free, beware: 1) Some tuition plans have fees or finance charges.
 2) Making payments directly to a post-secondary institution is tax deductible, but paying via a service is not.

 Attending a US college or university can be expensive.
 Not all international students are eligible for all types of financial aid, especially aid from the federal government.

 Contact the schools you are applying to, research what types of financial aid you can receive and regularly search for scholarship competitions open to international students (such as the scholarship offered by University Language Services!).
-If you do this, your US college education expenses are more likely to drop.
+If you do this, your US college education expenses are more likely to decrease.